Second in our list of spatial data models is

 All rasters are a series of pixels arranged in rows and columns, each with an equal height, width, and center-to-center value. |

-All rasters, whether they are spatial rasters or pictures of your pets, have numbers - and only numbers - associated with each pixel.
-These numbers can represent the red, green, and blue values in the case of a color picture, or they can represent information, such as elevation the vertical distance between local mean sea level the measurement above or below the global average at a single point on the Earth's surface used for recording the elevation of topographic surface a detailed map of the surface features of land.
+All rasters, whether they are spatial rasters or pictures of your pets, have numbers - and only numbers - associated with each pixel The smallest unit of information in a digital image or raster map, usually square or rectangular.
+Often used synonymously with cell.
+Pixel is an abbreviation of "picture element". , called the digital number The numeric value stored with a single pixel The smallest unit of information in a digital image or raster map, usually square or rectangular.
+Often used synonymously with cell.
+Pixel is an abbreviation of "picture element". in raster data Raster data is a type of digital data that stores information about a location using a grid of pixels or cells.
+All spatial rasters are raster files, but not all raster files are spatial rasters. (see glossary for more). (sometimes abbreviated as the 'dn').
+Looking back at our color-by-number analogy, the digital number The numeric value stored with a single pixel The smallest unit of information in a digital image or raster map, usually square or rectangular.
+Often used synonymously with cell.
+Pixel is an abbreviation of "picture element". in raster data Raster data is a type of digital data that stores information about a location using a grid of pixels or cells.
+All spatial rasters are raster files, but not all raster files are spatial rasters. (see glossary for more). is the number in the box.
+These numbers can represent the red, green, and blue values in the case of a color picture, or they can represent information, such as elevation the vertical distance between local mean sea level the measurement above or below the global average at a single point A GIS vector data in any sort of digital science or art, is simply denoting a type of graphical representation using straight lines to construct the outlines of objects geometry type which is made up of just one vertex pl. vertices One of a set of ordered x,y coordinate pairs that defines the shape of a line or polygon feature. , marking a single XY location in any given geographic or projected coordinate system. on the Earth's surface used for recording the elevation of topographic surface a detailed map of the surface features of land.
 It includes the mountains, hills, creeks, and other bumps and lumps on a particular hunk of earth.
-The word is a Greek-rooted combo of topos meaning "place" and graphein "to write." 's relief the difference between the highest and lowest point within a particular area while landforms are the descriptive words for individual features and a single point on the Earth's surface in the case of DEM Digital Elevation Model 's.
+The word is a Greek-rooted combo of topos meaning "place" and graphein "to write." 's relief the difference between the highest and lowest point within a particular area while landforms are the descriptive words for individual features and a single point A GIS vector data in any sort of digital science or art, is simply denoting a type of graphical representation using straight lines to construct the outlines of objects geometry type which is made up of just one vertex pl. vertices One of a set of ordered x,y coordinate pairs that defines the shape of a line or polygon feature. , marking a single XY location in any given geographic or projected coordinate system. on the Earth's surface in the case of DEM Digital Elevation Model 's.
 The numbers within one raster can be either decimal numbers, or what we would call a float raster (float just being "coding language" for decimal) or whole numbers, called an integer raster.
 No raster has a combination of float and integer numbers for that is simply not allowed.
 If you see whole numbers represented in a float raster, they simply don't have an digits after the decimal.

 Properties of Rasters |